ALCOHOL AND OTHER DRUGS

 Coaches shall educate students about the District's prohibition and the dangers of using steroids and other performance-enhancing supplements, as defined by the NCAA.

-Before participating in interscholastic athletics, a student athlete and his/her parent/guardian shall sign an agreement that the student athlete shall not use steroids, unless the student has a written prescription from a physician fully licensed in the State of California, and recognized by the American Medical Association, to treat a medical condition.
+Before participating in interscholastic athletics, a student athlete and their parent/guardian shall sign an agreement that the student athlete shall not use steroids, unless the student has a written prescription from a physician fully licensed in the State of California, and recognized by the American Medical Association, to treat a medical condition.

 Definitions

-1. "Controlled substance" shall be defined as including anabolic steroids, imitation controlled substances including nonalcoholic beer, cannabis, intoxicants including alcohol and inhalants, any prescription, nonprescription drug not authorized as medication, or any controlled substance listed in Chapter 2 commencing with Section 11053 of Division 10 of the Health and Safety Code.
+1. "Controlled substance" shall be defined as including anabolic steroids, imitation controlled substances including non alcoholic beer, cannabis, intoxicants including alcohol and inhalants, any prescription, nonprescription drug not authorized as medication, or any controlled substance listed in Chapter 2 commencing with Section 11053 of Division 10 of the Health and Safety Code.

 2. "Distributing or Provision" shall be deemed to include giving, trading, or selling or intending or attempting to do so.